vcchm/passtrong/README.md

 	 - Press "action" twice to erase old password and to output the old password and to generate a new one.
 Nb : after you do this, there is no way to restore the old password
 	 - Press mode again to come back to the main menu

-3) Security concerns and future developments
+# 3) Security concerns and future developments

+In case you lose the pincode, you can wipe the Eprom and reuse the device using the sketch provided in the Utils directory.

 In a next version, I will implement a pincode on the bluetooth connection.
 The password is stored in the EEPROM, but crypted using AES (thanks to CNLohr for the nice routine) and a 32 bytes key you provide in the code (it is recommended to flash a different key with all the versions of the key - else it is easy to retrieve the crypted password from the EEPROM by flashing a new version of the software, then to decrypt it).